Brazilian drug war: 2010–present

 On 20 August of the same year, Delson Lima Neto, brother of one of the leader of the militias, Tandera Danilo Dias Lima, was killed alongside 3 paramilitaries soldiers by the Polícia Militar on Nova Iguaçu, in Baixada Fluminense, after his death the Comando Vermelho conquered the favela of Grão-Pará, in Nova Iguaçu.
 After the raid, on 23 August, the police found and seized an improvised fighting vehicle (similar to a Caveirão) used by the militias to fight against Comando Vermelho in Nova Iguaçu.

 According to law student Carlos Gilberto Martins Junior of Brazil in 2023, with emphasis on the State of Rio de Janeiro, there has been an arbitrary use of these powers and attributions, conferred on police institutions, to satisfy the patrimonial aspirations of some of its agents, through territorial domination and violence, to the detriment of the peripheral communities and under the pretext of saving them from the "greater evil" represented by drug trafficking, corroborating the emergence of criminals organizations what conventionally called the "militia".

+On 6 May 2021, at least 29 people were killed in a shootout between gangsters of Comando Vermelho and police.

+On May 24 2022, the BOPE raided the Vila Cruzeiro favela in Penha Complex, killing 26 people between civilians and gangsters of Comando Vermelho.

+On March 23 2023, Brazilian police raided the Salgueiro favela in São Gonçalo, Rio de Janeiro, killing Leonardo Costa Araujo, the head of CV in Para, and other 12 gangsters.

-On October 28, 2025, against the backdrop of COP30, Brazilian police launched Operation Containment on Comando Vermelho spots in Rio de Janeiro, arresting 81 suspected gang members while resulting in the deaths of at least 64 people, including four police officers.
+On September 4 2025, eight members of the Terceiro Comando Puro were killed in a shootout with police in Rio de Janeiro.
+Later, on October 28, 2025, against the backdrop of COP30, Brazilian police launched Operation Containment on Comando Vermelho spots in Rio de Janeiro, arresting at least 81 suspected gang members while resulting in the deaths of more than 132 people, including four police officers and at least 17 residents without prior criminal records.